 The problem is, that despite this many options of Smoothie Bowl goodness, the place itself isn’t so amazing to sit and eat at, and we expected a slightly more comfy, welcoming atmosphere.
 The outlet featured in the photo above, in Uluwatu, however, offered a more chill, surfer-friendly vibe than most, as it in fact functioned as a surf shack too.
 Website Click here for location.

 If Nalu was only let down by its lack of charm, Instagram phenomenon Sea Circus more than makes up for the loss.
 If your traveling companions aren’t big Smoothie Bowl fans, then the menu also features alternatives to please everyone, such as egg and toast.

 The food is both delicious and tantalizing – but the place itself is in a closed, air-conditioned space.
 Although that might be fine for many, we found it a little claustrophobic.
 With such beauty all around, who wants to be cooped up inside, after all.
 Breakfast is served until 12.00.
-Click to check out the location.
+Website Click here for location.

 This plant-based cafe in Seminyak is my personal favorite of the 3.